Rebuilding the B2

 I have owned my 1982 Kawasaki GPz1100B2 for a few years now and its been the most reliable bike I have ever owned, its done Phillip Island runs (4500klm), attended numerous motorcycle rally’s all over the east coast of Australia and functioned well as a daily commuter while not letting me down once.

 The B2 strip down starts!

-In August 2011 I decided to overhaul it starting with a frame straightening by Dave Kellet, new wheel and swingarm bearings, Cleanup of all the alloy components, re-paint/powder coat all the metal parts and a complete new paint job.
-The goal is to turn have a new bike that looks and handles like an Eddie Lawson Replica (ELR) since they are in fact the same bike but with different brakes, instrument cluster and different handlebars.
+In August 2011 I decided to overhaul it starting with a frame straightening by Dave Kellet, fitted new wheel and swingarm bearings, cleaned up all of the alloy components, re-paint/powder coat all the metal parts and a complete new paint job.
+The goal is to have a new bike that looks and handles like an Eddie Lawson Replica (ELR) since they are in fact almost the same bike but with different brakes, instrument cluster and different handlebars.
 The B1 is a much closer match to the ELR as it features 7/8″ handlebars as standard.

 Restoration work has begun, bike has been fully stripped and the frame sent for straightening and returned, Everything is trued and straight.
 All metal parts are now powder coated and the bike is ready for reassembly.
-As the forks where leaking fluid past the seals I drop the forks in to get the hardchrome rebuilt at RAD Hardchroming.
-Will start engine strip and clean when I have rolling frame done.
+As the forks where leaking fluid past the seals, I decided to get the forks hardchromed and rebuilt at RAD Hardchroming.
+I will start the engine strip down and clean when I have rolling frame done.